luebken/container-patterns/module-container.md

   * Faster in the network (deploy, reschedule, update)
   * Increased I/O performance
-  * Smaller attack service.
+  * Smaller attack surface.
 Easier to audit.

 Many containers are based of `debian/buildessentials` which is often unnecessary for runtime.
 Use different containers for building and running.